liamzebedee/bitweavd/docs/GUIDE.md

 * kademlia: extremely popular DHT design.
 * skademlia: kademlia improved.
 * passwordsP2P: nice DHT-based distribution of keys, using passwords to retrieve etc.

-### Publish/Subscribe systems
-* scribe: one of the first, built on Pastry DHT.
-* quasar: 2008.
-* pub2sub: 2009.
-* poldercast: 2012.
+* poldercast: publish/subscribe system from 2012.
+* epidemic-organisation-in-p2p: contains vicinity and cyclon protocols (used by poldercast)